Bihar Museum - Mega Event - <!-- -->Bihar Museum Biennale 2025

 3rd - 18th June

-Curtain Raiser, Third Edition Bihar Museum Biennale 2025
+Curtain Raiser, Third Edition, Bihar Museum Biennale 2025

 Venue - Multipurpose Hall

-Evolution: Torres Strait Masks exhibition
+Evolution: Torres Strait Masks:

-The Evolution: Torres Strait Masks exhibition organised by Bihar Museum in collaboration with National Museum Australia, Australian Consulate-General, Kolkata, India and Gab Titui Cultural Centre celebrates the rich and continuing tradition of mask-making in Zenadh Kes (Torres Strait).
+Organised by Bihar Museum in collaboration with National Museum Australia, Australian Consulate-General, Kolkata, India and Gab Titui Cultural Centre celebrates the rich and continuing tradition of mask-making in Zenadh Kes (Torres Strait).
 The graphic panel display features images of artworks, contextual photographs and text from the National Museum of Australia.

-Yiwarra Kuju: The Canning Stock Route exhibition
+Yiwarra Kuju: The Canning Stock Route exhibition:

+Organised by Bihar Museum in collaboration with National Museum Australia, Australian Consulate-General, Kolkata, India and Gab Titui Cultural Centre.
 The exhibition reveals the richness of desert life.
 It tells a story of contact, conflict and survival, of exodus and return, seen through Aboriginal eyes, and interpreted through their voices, art and new media.

 6th August